theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/ancient-egypt/part-2/index.md

     <cite> Temple of Dendera, Star Chamber Inscriptions</cite>
   </blockquote>

-  <p>Most dismiss the Egyptian Du&rdquo;st as fantasy, a poetic myth of gods, beasts, and glowing rivers.
+  <p>Most dismiss the Egyptian Du&rsquo;st as fantasy, a poetic myth of gods, beasts, and glowing rivers.
   But the initiate knows: <strong>myth is the veil for mechanics</strong>.</p>

-  <p>The Du&rdquo;st was not a fiction.
+  <p>The Du&rsquo;st was not a fiction.
 It was a <strong>real realm of consciousness,</strong> a dimension of trials and mirrors, shaped by <em>symbolic logic</em> and soul resonance.
   What you believe becomes your guide.
 What you forget becomes your trap.</p>

-  <p>Ancient texts depict the Du&rdquo;st as a literal underworld traversed by the sun god and the dead.
+  <p>Ancient texts depict the Du&rsquo;st as a literal underworld traversed by the sun god and the dead.
   But many modern mystics and esotericists interpret it as a <strong>map of consciousness,</strong> a symbolic cartography of inner transformation, shadow work, and spiritual passage.</p>

   <p>Only the prepared could navigate it.
 Not by faith, but by <strong>knowledge, memory, and vibration</strong>.
   This is why the Egyptians trained from life: practicing names of gates, mapping the 12 hours of night, inscribing the tomb, and rehearsing their own death.</p>

   <p>As above, so below.
-The Du&rdquo;st mirrors both the night sky and the inner soul.
+The Du&rsquo;st mirrors both the night sky and the inner soul.
   It is <strong>an astral code, a psychological terrain, and a sacred machine</strong>.
   You do not walk it with your feet.
 You walk it with your <em>ba</em>.</p>

   <blockquote class="blockquote">
-    <span class="egyptian-script">&ldquo;Sekhem ba her Du&rdquo;st, ren heka an pet.&rdquo;</span><br>
+    <span class="egyptian-script">&ldquo;Sekhem ba her Du&rsquo;st, ren heka an pet.&rdquo;</span><br>
-    <span>&ldquo;The empowered soul crosses the Du&rdquo;st, the name of magic opens the heavens.&rdquo;</span><br>
+    <span>&ldquo;The empowered soul crosses the Du&rsquo;st, the name of magic opens the heavens.&rdquo;</span><br>
     <cite> Coffin Texts, Spell 142</cite>
   </blockquote>

-  <p>This chapter begins your <strong>initiation,</strong> to see the Du&rdquo;st not as dream, but as the true infrastructure behind all transitions, all rebirths, and all realities.
+  <p>This chapter begins your <strong>initiation,</strong> to see the Du&rsquo;st not as dream, but as the true infrastructure behind all transitions, all rebirths, and all realities.
 You've been there before.
 You will go again.</p>
 </section>

 <section class="section-block">
   <!-- TL;DR-->
   <h2 class="section-heading">⚡ TL;DR</h2>
   <ul class="list-emoji">
-    <li>The Du&rdquo;st is not fictional, it is an inner and cosmic realm mapped in symbolic form.</li>
+    <li>The Du&rsquo;st is not fictional, it is an inner and cosmic realm mapped in symbolic form.</li>
     <li>It mirrors the night sky, the underworld, and the soul&rsquo;s subconscious terrain.</li>
     <li>Initiates trained for death as a spiritual journey, not an ending.</li>
-    <li>The Du&rdquo;st functions like a symbolic operating system: spells = access codes, names = passwords.</li>
+    <li>The Du&rsquo;st functions like a symbolic operating system: spells = access codes, names = passwords.</li>
     <li>This chapter begins your descent, through symbols, memory, and gnosis.</li>
   </ul>

-  <p>⚠️ <strong>Interpretive Lens:</strong> The framing of the Du&rdquo;st as a psychological map is a modern esoteric perspective.
+  <p>⚠️ <strong>Interpretive Lens:</strong> The framing of the Du&rsquo;st as a psychological map is a modern esoteric perspective.
 While ancient Egyptians depicted it as a literal underworld, symbolic readings align with their mythopoetic worldview.</p>
 </section>

 <!-- Image: solar-boat-amduat-journey -->